About the organisers

 Geertje Bol

-Geertje is an FWO postdoctoral research fellow at the history department at Ghent University.
+Geertje is a postdoctoral fellow at the history department at Ghent University.
 In 2022, she completed the D.Phil. in politics at the University of Oxford.
 Her thesis focused on theories of partisanship in the political thought of Mary Astell and Catharine Macaulay.
 Currently, at Ghent University, she is working on a history of ambition, with a particular focus on its gendered aspects.

-She has published articles on Astell, as well as an article on the methodology and politics of studying women's intellectual history.
-She also has chapters on Macaulay and Maria von Herbert forthcoming in edited volumes.
-Her aim is to bring early modern women's perspectives to bear on key political concepts, such as partisanship and ambition.
+She is the author of Partisan Virtue: The Politics of Inclusion in Eighteenth-Century Women's Political Thought (OUP, 2026).
+She has also published articles on moderation, ambition, friendship, flattery, as well as an article on the methodology of women's intellectual history.
+Her aim is to bring early modern women's perspectives to bear on key political concepts.

 Mary Jo MacDonald

-Mary Jo is a postdoctoral researcher at the University of Jyväskylä as member of the project "Gender in Renaissance and Early Modern Philosophy."
+Mary Jo is Assistant Professor at Mount Allison University.
+Prior to t his, she was a postdoc at the University of Jyväskylä as member of the project "Gender in Renaissance and Early Modern Philosophy."
 In 2023, she successfully defended her PhD dissertation at the University of Toronto.
 Her dissertation explored how theories of natural equality circulating in the early modern period were taken up by women philosophers to defend the equality of the sexes.
 Her current research examines the relationship between these early feminist writings and the growth in the transatlantic slave trade.

-Her published writing concerns Gabrielle Suchon and Judith Drake, and has appeared, or is forthcoming, in Political Theory, Polity, and Politics and Gender.
+Her published writing concerns Gabrielle Suchon, Mary Astell, and Judith Drake, and has appeared, or is forthcoming, in American Political Science Review, Political Theory, Polity, and Politics and Gender.
 She is particularly interested in early modern women's political writings to generate new insights for contemporary debates about equality.